Growing Saffron Crocus ~ A Spice Worth Growing

 About Saffron Crocus (crocus sativus)

-There are actually many different kinds of crocus out there, and some are extremely toxic!
+Saffron threads are actually the dried stigmas of a very specific, gorgeous crocus flower.
+The saffron crocus flower is related to lots of other crocuses, but there is only ONE edible crocus.
+There are many different kinds of crocuses out there, and some are extremely toxic!
 The ONLY crocus that produces the edible spice threads we know as “saffron” are crocus sativus, so check the variety from your vendor before attempting growing saffron.

+Saffron is indeed the most expensive spice in the world, sometimes retailing for as much as $5000 per pound!
 Interestingly enough, saffron crocus is first believed to have been grown in the Mediterranean and they actually like long, dry Summers.
-They are also cultivated in Southeast Asia.
+Saffron is also cultivated in Southeast Asia and an extremly large amount of saffron is grown in Iran.
 I’ll get into my growing space/plant requirements later, but saffron crocus is very well-suited to our zone 10, mild, Mediterranean climate!
-For gardeners in other zones, (do you know your gardening zone?) it is said that saffron crocus can be grown in zones 6 and up, and zones 3-5 with special attention.
+For gardeners in other zones, (find your gardening zone) it is said that saffron crocus can be grown in zones 6 and up, and zones 3-5 with special attention.

-The edible part of the crocus sativus are the bright, red-orange stigmas that are plucked and dried before storing for culinary use.
-Each flower produces only 3!
+The edible part of the crocus sativus flowers are the bright, red-orange stigmas that are plucked and dried before storing for culinary use.
+Each flower produces only 3 stigmas—or 3 threads of saffron!

 When to plant saffron crocus in the garden